 A40.
-A condition for acceptance of an assurance engagement is that the criteria16 referred to in the definition of an assurance engagement are suitable and available to intended users.17 For purposes of this SSRE, the applicable financial reporting framework provides the criteria the practitioner uses to review the financial statements including, where relevant, the fair presentation of the financial statements.
+A condition for acceptance of an assurance engagement is that the criteria 16 referred to in the definition of an assurance engagement are suitable and available to intended users.
+17 For purposes of this SSRE, the applicable financial reporting framework provides the criteria the practitioner uses to review the financial statements including, where relevant, the fair presentation of the financial statements.
 Some financial reporting frameworks are fair presentation frameworks, while others are compliance frameworks.
-The requirements of the applicable financial statements he form and content of the financial statements, including what constitutes a complete set of financial statements.
+The requirements of the applicable financial reporting framework determine the form and content of the financial statements, including what constitutes a complete set of financial statements.